Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Financial manager salary and job outlook

 Compensation for financial managers can vary depending on the industry, location, level of experience and the organization’s size.
-According to BLS, finance managers earned between $77,040 and $208,000 annually as of May 2021.
+As of May 2023, financial managers earned between $82,870 and $239,200, with a median wage of $156,100, according to BLS.

 So, if you have a passion for finance, enjoy analyzing numbers and have strong decision-making skills, a career as a financial manager may be right for you.